JARMILA in her own eyes

 She has been dedicated to her work as a private tutor in piano, voice, guitar, darbouka, composition and arrangement within the Torah-observant Jewish community of North London, Stamford Hill.
 She developed a unique and highly successful method of teaching music without the use of notation (Gorna Method), which focuses on the creative empowerment of her students. (‘She calls herself a “music facilitator” – giving the girls the magic key to enter the world of music making, which they can then develop themselves and become their own musical decision makers’ – Jewish Tribune).
 In 2006 and 2007 she produced two popular shows – ‘The Musical Malachim’, featuring an ensemble of her students (‘… a delight to experience’ – Jewish Tribune).

 She runs a recording studio and works as a sound engineer, producer and arranger of music.
-Currently Jarmila is in the final stages of her latest album ‘Aspaklaria’, mixed by Grammy award-winning engineer Matt Lawrence.
+Jarmila's recorded and produced her new album ‘Aspaklaria’, which has been released on Jarmila Music in 2018.
+It has been mixed by Grammy award-winning engineer Matt Lawrence, and mastered by Stuart Hawkes.
 It features collaborations with Get To Know Producer Larry Holcombe and David Farren, not only part of the acclaimed rhythm section of legendary UK Ska band, Bad Manners, but also an outstanding painter and illustrator.
 To her own surprise it breaks away from the wordless focus of the first album.
 She wanted to push beyond the luxury and the safety of the abstract.
 In this album Jarmila is gathering the clouds into concrete form.
-The album is due for release in 2018.